janleigh/dotfiles/.github/README.md

 ## :art: <samp>COLORSCHEME</samp>

    Apparently, my colorscheme doesn't have a name yet.
-It is based around [rxyhn](https://github.com/rxyhn)'s "Night" colorscheme and [JavaCafe01](https://github.com/JavaCafe01/)'s colorscheme.
+It is based around [rxyhn](https://github.com/rxyhn)'s colorscheme.
 Feel free to suggest a name for it on the [discussions](https://github.com/janleigh/dotfiles/discussions) tab.
 Also, here's a nice preview of it.

    <p align="center">
       <img src="assets/colorscheme.png" alt="Colorscheme Showcase">